The-Marcy-Lab-School/lead-instructor-take-home-challenge/README.md

 - [ ] The response of the route that adds a new pet is the new pet data

 ## Database
+No matter your server configuaration, here are the requirements for the database:

 - [ ] The data is persisted in a database of some kind
 - [ ] There is a query that returns all the pets
 - [ ] There is a query that adds a new pet